onnx/models/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve our model zoo offerings.
+about: Create a bug report to help improve the ONNX model zoo offerings.
 title: ''
 labels: 'bug'
 assignees: ''